python33r/socs-fyp-grading/README.md

     presentation_comments
     appraisal_comments

-The text that you supply for each of these should be enclosed in square brackets.
-You can use blank lines to break up comments into multiple paragraphs if required.
+As with the project title, the text that you supply for each of these can be either a string or a content block, although the latter is almost always what you should be using.
+Within a content block, you can use blank lines to break up your comment into multiple paragraphs if required.

+Note that comments are allowed to be empty for individual reports, but **the template requires that content is provided for each of these fields in the joint report**.

 Grades are supplied via these parameters: